ghostnet2000/meekmill/final/book/README.rst

     Navigate to http://localhost:8000/ and click on the right "Add Book" link in the top right corner.

-    Fill in a book data, add ingredient and make sure to press "Add another" button a couple of times, so that more formsets are created.
-Then press submit.
+    Fill in a book data Then presssubmit.
 If all goes well, you'll be redirected to the listing of books.
     Go to books admin http://localhost:8000/admin/books/book/ and check the newly created book.
-If all goes well, you'll see it along with all ingredients created.
+If all goes well, you'll see.

     Create a couple of more books.

-    Go to the detail page of each book and rate it (press the stars).

     Then proceed to the next step.